Skip to main content

 change_perms

-change_perms is a program that will change the owner, group and permissions on a file.
-This program is typically used after a file transfer.
+Changes the owner, group, and permissions on a file.
+Typically used after a file transfer.

 Usage: /ops/bin/change_perms SYM_USER full_path_to_file